crispab/crisp-dna/_docs/index.md

 This is relevant stuff, but not core to our model.

--   [Agreements](contracts.html) - legal agreements for Product Space membership, ownership, etc.
+-   [Agreements](contracts.html) - legal agreements for Organa membership, ownership, etc.
 -   [Building competence](building-competence.html) - how we learn from each other and improve.
--   [Brand building](brand-building.html) - how we build the brands, both Product Space and personal brands.
+-   [Brand building](brand-building.html) - how we build the brands, both Organa and personal brands.
 -   [Conflict handling](conflict-handling.html) - how we make sure conflicts are constructive rather than destructive.
 -   [Courses](courses-development.html) - how courses get produced and delivered.
 -   [Industries that we avoid](industries-that-we-avoid.html) - why we avoid certain industries.